Lophura sangaica Butler, , Proc. zool. Soc. Lond. 1875: 621. Type locality: [China,] Shanghai.

 Formed in a folded leaf above or on the ground, this held together by a few thick strands of gummy silk but leaving part of the fold open frontad.
 As the larva shrinks it often forcibly ejects several jets of excess water through this opening.

 Larval hostplants.
 As in India, Paederia is utilized in China (Pittaway, pers. obs.
 2004), Japan and Taiwan.
-On the latter on Paederia cavaleriei and Paederia foetida.
+On the latter island this includes Paederia cavaleriei and Paederia foetida.

 [In captivity, larvae will not accept Galium or Cephalanthus occidentalis as substitutes for Paederia.
 They will reluctantly feed on the former but die some weeks later.]

 China: Hebei; Beijing; Shaanxi; Henan (Neixiang County); Shanghai; Zhejiang (Tianmu Shan; Hangzhou); Hubei (Changyang; Wuhan); Hunan; Jiangxi (Jiujiang); Fujian (Liufang); Guangdong (E. Nan Ling; Xiaolan; Xiaolou); Hong Kong; Guangxi (Liuzhou).

 Kendrick (2002) states that this species is only a rare stray in Hong Kong, with only four individuals having been recorded.